blog posts

 To make things easier, Task Manager uses a newer color to highlight the process consuming the most resources.

-If you are not actively using the device and the system is not performing maintenance tasks, the processor should not increase more than thirty percent.
+If you are not actively using the device and the system is not performing maintenance tasks, the processor usage should not increase by more than 30%.

 However, running programs and processes (even if you’re not using them) still consume memory resources, and memory usage will increase as the number of programs loaded increases.
-However, as long as the system needs memory, this is not a problem, and even if the memory is complete, the system can use virtual memory as an accessible memory resource.
-Of course, this may slow down the system’s performance, but there will be no strain.
+However, as long as the system has memory, this is not a problem; even if the physical memory is full, the system can use virtual memory as an accessible resource.
+Of course, this may slow the system’s performance, but it will not cause strain.

-Depending on your system configuration, you should keep memory usage within sixty percent.
-Drive usage should be around five percent unless you do rendering or copying tasks.
+Depending on your system configuration, you should keep memory usage below 60%.
+Drive usage should be around 5% unless you are rendering or copying files.

-Finally, network speed and stability will only slow down operations that require local or Internet connectivity but will not affect system performance.
-If the problem is with a streaming application, web application, or file download, activity in the network column will stop at zero percent.
+Finally, network speed and stability will only slow down operations that require local or Internet connectivity, but will not affect system performance.
+If the problem is with a streaming application, web application, or file download, the network activity column will stop at 0%.

 Termination of processes

-Once the system resource problem is detected, you have several methods to terminate the process.
+Once a system resource problem is detected, you can use several methods to terminate the process.
 You can:

 Right-click on the process and select End task.